proxmox/proxmox-backup/docs/administration-guide.rst

   :align: right
   :alt: Add permissions for user

+Access permission information is stored in ``/etc/proxmox-backup/acl.cfg``.
+The file contains 5 fields, separated using a colon (':') as a delimiter.
+A typical entry takes the form:

+``acl:1:/datastore:john@pbs:DatastoreBackup``

+The data represented in each field is as follows:

+#. ``acl`` identifier
+#.
+A ``1`` or ``0``, representing whether propagation is enabled or disabled,
+   respectively
+#.
+The object on which the permission is set.
+This can be a specific object
+   (single datastore, remote, etc.) or a top level object, which with propagation enabled, represents all children of the object also.
+#.
+The user for which the permission is set
+#.
+The role being set

 You can manage datastore permissions from **Configuration -> Permissions** in the web interface.
 Likewise, you can use the ``acl`` subcommand to manage and monitor user permissions from the command line.
 For example, the command below will add the user ``john@pbs`` as a **DatastoreAdmin** for the datastore ``store1``, located at ``/backup/disk1/store1``: